Compiled by Gary Meyer

 A guide to cinematic exhibits in California

-This autumn offers a terrific opportunity for movie fans to experience museum and gallery exhibits by and about films and filmmakers.
+This autumn offers a terrific opportunity for movie fans to experience museum and gallery exhibits by video production companies about films and filmmakers.
 Many of these venues have adventurous year-round film and video schedules in their theaters.
 When a moving image exhibit is presented it allows for extra related screening programs.

 This overview is broken into three separate regional articles.